 What if I want to hire you, but you’re unavailable?

-Again, this is where my back-up comes handy, as she may be available to film your birth, or possibly cover me until I can become available.
+Again, this is where my backup comes in handy, as she may be available to film your birth, or possibly cover me until I can become available.
 Another great option you can consider is having me film your First Days Movie, as it offers more flexibility.

 When do I call you?

 Call me as soon as you have any signs of labor, even if you don’t need me yet.
-Having a ‘heads-up’ will give me time to rearrange my day, finish whatever I’m doing, head home, prepare etc. If it’s after 11pm don’t text, CALL!, as I wont here a text!
+Having a ‘heads-up’ will give me time to rearrange my day, finish whatever I’m doing, head home, prepare, etc. If it’s after 11 pm don’t text, CALL!, as I won’t hear a text!
 Together we will decide when I should come.
 I will usually be with you within 2-3 hours from the time you ask me to come.
 It may take longer if we had no early communication and/or ‘heads up’ on your status, if your location is more than 15 miles from my home, and/or if the drive occurs during rush hour.
 Early communication and being ‘in the know’ is essential for me to get there sooner rather than later.
 I also have a “When to Call Jodie” sheet that I will give you.